TRUMANCFY/DSEProject/README.md

 	```

 - Quite complicated, right?
 We have offer you the script `server.sh`, the same config as the demo video.
 Enjoy!
+- We also provide the code to clean all the unnecessary code, and just keep the source.
+Please run `sh clean.sh`.

 ### Note